naimdjon/multiline-tooltip/README.md

 Multiline-tooltip
 =================

-Multiline-tooltip demo in java.
+Multiline-tooltip demo in `java`.
 Example of usage:

      JLabel label = new JLabel("Example label with multiple lines") {
                     @Override